 Emergency Dentistry in Glendale, CA

-The office of Lucio H. Kim DDS will remain open for emergency cases during the COVID-19 pandemic.
+The dental office of Lucio H. Kim DDS will remain open for emergency cases during the COVID-19 pandemic.
 If possible, our Glendale dentist will treat your dental emergency on the same day that you call.
 You do not have to be an existing patient of Dr. Kim to be treated for a dental emergency.

 Dental emergencies happen to all of us at one time or another, and these scary and often-painful situations need immediate attention.
 In our Glendale, CA dental office, we respond to dental emergencies as quickly as possible.